BAN432 Applied Textual Data Analysis for Business and Finance

 - Document Clustering evaluates the similarity of texts.
 This can be used to cluster companies to study economic linkages such as a product competition or a supplier relationship.

-- Natural Language Processing (NLP) and Corpus Linguistics: termness, part-of-speech tagging, collocations, representativeness, etc.
+- Other methods from Natural Language Processing (NLP) and Corpus Linguistics: termness, part-of-speech tagging, collocations, representativeness, etc.

-- Critical understanding: While computers work more efficient than humans, they are unable to understand text in the way of the human mind.
+- Critical understanding: While computers work more efficiently than humans, they are unable to understand text in the way of the human mind.
 The students will be introduced to limitations of the text-mining approaches used in class.